Shrek 4-D: Spin-off attractions

 A number of spin-off attractions operate alongside Shrek 4-D in various amusement parks.

-In Universal Studios Florida, Donkey's Photo Finish is a meet and greet attraction that opened in 2003 alongside the film, replacing Stage 54.
-The attraction consists of guests walking up to an animatronic Donkey who mingles with them and makes fun of them.
-The guests have their picture taken with Donkey, and then move onto meeting Shrek and Princess Fiona, the latter of which talks to them.
-Guests then have their picture taken with Shrek and Fiona.
-These photos can then be purchased.
-The attraction temporarily closed in June 2012 to make way for Transformers: The Ride 3D, before reopening in a new location next to Monsters Cafe (now known as Minion’s Cafe) before that area closed alongside the attraction on January 10, 2022.
+In Universal Studios Florida, Donkey's Photo Finish was a meet and greet attraction that opened in 2003 alongside the film, replacing Stage 54.
+The attraction consisted of guests walking up to an animatronic Donkey who mingled with and made fun of them.
+The guests had their picture taken with Donkey, and then moved onto meeting Shrek and Princess Fiona, the latter of whom talked to them.
+Guests then had their picture taken for purchase with Shrek and Fiona.
+The attraction temporarily closed in June 2012 to make way for Transformers: The Ride – 3D, before reopening in a new location next to Monsters Cafe (now known as Minion Cafe) before that area closed alongside the attraction on January 10, 2022.
 It was relocated to the Woody WoodPecker's KidZone area on July 14, 2022, replacing The Barney Shop, a gift shop located near the former A Day in the Park with Barney live show.
 Five months after, on November 1, 2022, Universal Studios Florida announced that the meet and greet area, alongside Fievel's Playland, DreamWorks Destination, Woody Woodpecker's Nuthouse Coaster, and Curious George Goes to Town, would close permanently on January 16, 2023, with its last day of operation the day before on January 15, 2023.
+A new meet and greet hosted at a recreation of Shrek's swamp home, featuring a refreshed Donkey puppet, opened with DreamWorks Land on June 14, 2024, as Shrek's Swamp Meet.
 A similar attraction is located at Universal Studios Hollywood named Meet Shrek and Donkey.

 In Universal Studios Singapore, Shrek 4-D exists within the larger Far Far Away themed area.
-Other attractions in the area include Donkey Live (an interactive live show using digital puppetry technology, which features Donkey entertaining and engaging guests in conversation in an intimate theater setting), Enchanted Airways (a junior roller coaster that features trains modelled after Dragon), Puss in Boots' Giant Journey (a roller coaster with suspended ride vehicles, featuring Puss in Boots as he runs from a giant goose) and Magic Potion Spin (a miniature ferris wheel for children which is themed to be a part of a potion assembly line).
+Other attractions in the area include Donkey Live (an interactive live show using digital puppetry technology, which features Donkey entertaining and engaging guests in conversation in an intimate theater setting), Enchanted Airways (a junior roller coaster that features trains modeled after Dragon), Puss in Boots' Giant Journey (a roller coaster with suspended ride vehicles, featuring Puss in Boots as he runs from a giant goose) and Magic Potion Spin (a miniature ferris wheel for children which is themed to be a part of a potion assembly line).

 During the attraction's time at Warner Bros.
 Movie World, a short-lived live show named Shrek Live was shown in the park's Show Stage.